ArpiS/nested-policy-rl/README.md

 In this repository, we demonstrate how to reproduce results on an OpenAI gym environment.
 We include code but do not include instructions for preprocessing MIMIC-IV since it is a semi-private dataset available only to authorized users.

-## Training
+## Training and Evaluation

 All of the algorithms in this paper are available in simulated_fqi/train.py.
-To run each of the algorithms (CFQI, FQI, Warm Start, Transfer Learning):
+To run each of the algorithms (FQI, CFQI, Warm Start, Transfer Learning):

 ```train
 python train.py fqi